CyrilCermak/modular_architecture_on_ios/README.md

 To be fair, maintaining such a software foundation of a company might be also really difficult.
-By maintaining, I mean, taking care of the CI/CD (Continous Integration / Continous Delivery), maintaining old projects developed on top of the foundation that was heavily refactored in the meantime, legacy code, keeping it up-to-date with the latest development tools and so on.
+By maintaining, I mean, taking care of the CI/CD (Continuous Integration / Continuous Delivery), maintaining old projects developed on top of the foundation that was heavily refactored in the meantime, legacy code, keeping it up-to-date with the latest development tools and so on.
 It goes without saying that on a very large project,